-Q3: How long will Microsoft require setting a registry key to receive the January 3, 2018, security updates?
+Q3: How long will Microsoft require setting a registry key to receive the Windows security updates?

-A3: Microsoft added this requirement to ensure customers can successfully install the January 2018 security updates.
-Microsoft will continue to enforce this requirement until there is high confidence that the majority of customers will not encounter device crashes after installing the security updates.
+A3: Microsoft added this requirement to ensure customers can successfully install the January and February 2018 security updates.
+Microsoft will continue to enforce this requirement until there is high confidence that the majority of customers will not encounter device crashes after installing the Windows security updates.

-Q4: I have a compatible antivirus application but I’m not being offered the January 3, 2018, security updates.
+Q4: I have a compatible antivirus application but I’m not being offered the Windows security updates.
 What do I do?

 Q5: My antivirus software is not compatible.
 What should I do?